bigchaindb/site/_src/privacy.md

 You may ask us to correct or update your personal information if you cannot update it yourself.
 You may ask us to delete your personal information unless we are under a legal obligation to store it.
 If you revoke consent to store your personal information, it will be deleted.

-If you want to correct or update your personal information, or revoke your consent you can email us at {{ site.email.contact }}.
+If you want to correct or update your personal information, or revoke your consent you can email us at {{ site.email.gdpr }}.

 ## Business transfers